About Cornerstone Classical Academy

 Cornerstone Classical Academy (CCA) is a classical academy (tuition-free, public charter

-school) located in Duval County offering students a classical liberal arts education.
+school) located in Duval County offering scholars a classical liberal arts education.

-Our students will be equipped to make the world a better place after receiving a solid
+Our scholars will be equipped to make the world a better place after receiving a solid

 The founding board members saw a distinct need for a publicly-funded classical education